JetBrains/mps-coderules/docs/content/example-lambdacalc-ext.md

 The beauty of such representation of a set is that merging sets comes essentially for free and, moreover, is performed implicitly.
 To merge two sets a programmer only needs to unify their handles.
-And there one crucial feature of Code Rules enters the picture: constraint reactivation.
+And there one crucial feature of Coderules enters the picture: constraint reactivation.
 When arguments of inactive constraints in the constraint store change (for example, are unified with something), these constraints are reactivated.

 Consider the following example.